Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Abstract

 \section{Abstract}

 We present a Bayesian analysis of the epistemology of analogue experiments with particular reference to Hawking radiation.
-Provided such experiments can be `externally validated' via universality arguments, we prove that they are confirmatory in Bayesian terms.
-We then provide a formal model for the scaling behaviour of the confirmation measure for multiple distinct realisations of the analogue system and isolate a generic saturation feature.
+First, we prove that such experiments can be confirmatory in Bayesian terms based upon appeal to `universality arguments'.
+Second, we provide a formal model for the scaling behaviour of the confirmation measure for multiple distinct realisations of the analogue system and isolate a generic saturation feature.
 Finally, we demonstrate that different potential analogue realisations could provide different levels of confirmation.
-Our results thus provide a basis both to formalise the epistemic value of analogue experiments that have been conducted and to advise scientists as to the respective epistemic value of future analogue experiments.
+Our results provide a basis both to formalise the epistemic value of analogue experiments that have been conducted and to advise scientists as to the respective epistemic value of future analogue experiments.